- Opening Hours

 ** Senior Wait is available for Junior School children with siblings in the Senior School to be supervised until the end of the Senior School Day.

-The school runs three 'yellow buses' in the mornings, from Peterculter, Westhill and Ellon, for Junior and Senior pupils, arriving at approximately 8.15 am.
-Each bus is supervised by an adult in addition to the driver.
+The school runs two types of coach service: the American style 'yellow bus' or traditional style coach in the mornings, from Peterculter, Westhill and Ellon, for Junior and Senior pupils, arriving at approximately 8.15 am.

 Please note that Nursery children must be signed in and out of the Nursery on a daily basis and are therefore not able to use the School buses.
 P1-P4 children must be met at the bus stop by a parent, guardian or named representative, or walk with an older sibling (P5-P7) if consent is given.
 P5-7 pupils do not need to be met at the bus stop and may walk home on their own.

-Places on the school morning and afternoon buses can be reserved on a termly basis and are billed monthly in arrears.
+Places on the morning and afternoon buses can be reserved on a termly basis.
+The morning bus service will be billed in advance and the afternoon service is billed monthly in arrears.

 Senior pupils are transported to Countesswells at 1.45pm on their games day and make their own way home.
-In addition buses are provided for teams travelling to Countesswells after school for training.
+Buses are provided for teams travelling to Countesswells after school for training.

 - Aberdeen Bus Station is situated within a 10 minute walk.
 Public buses travel through the City Centre with stops within a few minutes walking distance to the school.
 For more information and bus times visit First Group or Stagecoach.